mathewsrc/Dio-Bank-System/README.md

  ### 2. Docker

+Docker is a tool used to develop, run, and ship containers.
+Containers provide portability (runs on any infrastructure), reproducibility (runs the same anywhere), and security (isolates the application from the host).

-   Build an image from the Dockerfile
+   Building an image from the Dockerfile
    ```bash
    docker build --tag app-docker .
    ```

-   Run the container
+   Running the Docker container
    ```bash
    docker run -it --rm app-docker python main.py
    ```